Emmanuel Botwe – Headteacher

 Moving back home to Cheshire he now lives in Alsager with his wife and two daughters, feeling blessed for the support that they give to allow him to devote time and energy to Tytherington School.
 Andy has overall responsibility for standards in Key Stage 4.

-Darren Pepper – Assistant Headteacher (Behaviour)
+Darren Pepper – Assistant Headteacher (Behaviour and Attitudes)

 Darren currently lives in Middlewich with his partner Claire.
 He is an extremely motivated and ambitious individual who is passionate about providing exceptional pastoral care for our students.